-The Power to End Violence Against Women program has been developed to raise awareness around the issue of violence against women and promote respectful relationships to young men in Year 10 across schools in South Australia.
+The Power to End Violence Against Women program is a primary prevention program that raises awareness of the issue of violence against women and promotes respectful relationships to young men in Year 10 across South Australia.

 In consultation with the Department for Education, the program complements the Keeping Safe: Child Protection Curriculum that is delivered in both primary and secondary schools.

-Young men who participate in the full day program are encouraged to share their learnings to the wider male cohort at their respective schools.
+Those who participate in the full day program are encouraged to share their learnings to the wider cohort at their respective schools.

 The Australian Centre for Community Services Research at Flinders University conducted a research project on the program as part of investigating primary prevention programs across South Australia and the Northern Territory.

-Direct enquiries to Cam Sutcliffe, Community Programs Coordinator, email@example.com
+Direct enquiries to Community Programs Coordinator, Cam Sutcliffe via firstname.lastname@example.org

 In an emergency contact 000